-In an earlier essay, I explained that Zett’s Brewery in Syracuse, NY, with roots in pre-Prohibition brewing, was revived from 1933-1934.
-Genesee Brewing of Rochester, NY, mainly then owned and controlled by Louis Wehle, was a principal backer of Zett’s.
+In an earlier post I explained that Zett’s Brewery in Syracuse, NY, with pre-Prohibition origins, was revived in 1933-1934.
+Genesee Brewing of Rochester, NY, then mainly owned and controlled by Louis Wehle, was its principal backer.

-From mid-1935 until 1938 Wehle threw the dice behind ale again in Syracuse, this time with a Burton Union fermentation set and conditioning casks imported from Burton-on-Trent, England.
-Unions were installed in Syracuse at the former Zett’s.
-See further background in our post, here.
+From mid-1935 until 1938 Wehle threw the dice again behind ale in Syracuse.
+This time, he imported a Burton Unions fermentation set and conditioning casks from Burton-on-Trent, Great Britain.
+These were installed at Syracuse Brewery, Inc. For more on this aspect, see our post, here.

-In 1938 Wehle marketed in various parts of upstate a similarly-billed Genesee Light Ale.
-Perhaps he had bought two Burton Union sets, one each for the Syracuse and Rochester breweries, as (see below) he was selling Burton Union beer in early 1935 in Rochester and upstate, it was initially called Old Stratford Ale.
-This was before the beer was made available to the public in Syracuse.
+Wehle intended the new ale to be a strict copy of Burton pale ale.
+He seemed to be using the Syracuse brewery as a hub to serve other parts of the state.
+In 1938 Wehle marketed in various upstate towns a similarly-made Genesee Light Ale.
+Perhaps he bought two Burton Union sets, one each for the Syracuse and Rochester breweries, as (see below) he was selling Burton Union beer in Rochester, called Old Stratford Ale, even before a similar brew went on the market in Syracuse.

-However it worked between the two cities, this was no half-hearted effort: Wehle, a trained brewer himself, engaged as consultant no less than Briton Francis Moritz, scion of a noted brewing science clan.
-Wehle also brought a U.K. brewer, Arthur Vaughan, from Burton to Syracuse to supervise the brewing there (at least).
-Vaughan’s arrival with his fiancée, later wife, made something of a splash in the Syracuse social pages.
+However it worked between the two cities, this was no half-hearted effort.
+A trained brewer himself, Wehle engaged as consultant the Briton Francis Moritz, scion of a noted brewing science family.
+Wehle also brought from Burton a brewer, Arthur Vaughan, to supervise brewing in Syracuse.
+Vaughan arrived with his fiancée whom he later married, which made a splash in Syracuse’s social pages.

-In his autobiography written c.1960 that I profiled here, Wehle explains that the venture did not succeed.
-Yet, he states he should have persisted with it because American taste was changing.
+In his autobiography of c.1960 I mentioned here, Wehle stated the Syracuse venture did not succeed.
+But he added he should have persisted, as American beer tastes were changing.
 In his words:

-It’s an extraordinary statement, as 1960 would seem the apogee of the light lager style.
-Why did the 1960 Wehle, now a lion-in-winter, think a true Burton beer would work if it didn’t before?
-Ballantine India Pale Ale was just hanging on in Newark, NJ as he had to know.
+It’s an extraordinary statement, as 1960 would seem to be the apogee of the American light lager style.
+Why did the Wehle of 1960, a lion in winter, think a true Burton ale would work if it hadn’t years before?
+The old-fashioned but connoisseur’s choice Ballantine India Pale Ale was just hanging on in Newark, NJ, as he had to know.

-One factor may have been the early growth of Heineken in America, a factor he had to notice.
-Perhaps he thought a quality English counterpart, brewed locally, would challenge this and other imports.
+One factor may have been the growth in America of Dutch-based Heineken, something Wehle had to notice.
+German imports were gaining good sales as well.
+Maybe he thought a quality English beer brewed locally would challenge these beers for cachet.

-The first image shown is from his book, This was my Life, that I profiled as stated.
-I highly recommend it to beer researchers and historians despite the difficulty to find it.
-The picture was taken during a trip to England in 1958.
+The first image above is from the Wehle memoir, This was my Life.
+I recommend it to beer researchers and historians despite the difficulty to find it.
+The picture was taken during a tour in England in 1958.

-The book states that Moritz made several trips to America for Wehle, so I’d think he came in 1934 to help install the Burton Unions and have beer in place by the start of February 1935, possibly for the Rochester area first.
-Finally Arthur Vaughan arrived in Syracuse – this is documented – in May 1935 to operate the system there.
+He also writes that Moritz made several trips to America for him, so I’d think Moritz came in 1934 to install the Burton Unions, and have beer in place in Rochester by start of February 1935.
+Finally Arthur Vaughan arrived in Syracuse, this is documented, in May 1935 to operate the system there.

-In general, Wehle seems to have been an Anglophile, as the book is admiring of the countryside and other attractions of Britain, Ireland too.
+Wehle seems to have been an Anglophile, for one thing.
+The book is complimentary of landscapes and other aspects of life in Britain and Ireland.

-Also, as I stated earlier, when Wehle trained as a brewmaster c.1910, Burton still enjoyed a world reputation in brewing.
-This may have inclined him to an outsize appreciation for a (basically) non-American beer type.
+Also, when Wehle trained as a brewmaster before WW I Burton-on-Trent still enjoyed a world reputation in brewing.
+This may have inclined Wehle to a special appreciation for what by the 1930s was old-fashioned in America – ale.

-Further, Rochester’s Bartholomay Brewing and Genesee Brewing were owned by an English syndicate even before Wehle worked there between 1905 and 1918.
-He states in his book his family owned shares in the group.
+Yet another potential factor: Bartholomay Brewing and Genesee Brewing in Rochester had been owned by an English syndicate before WW I, when Wehle worked in both.
+He states in the book his family owned shares in the syndicate.

 See this Genesee outline of the syndicate’s formation.

-“Genny” in Rochester is successful to this day, now under aegis of Costa Rican ownership.
+“Genny” lager in Rochester remains successful to this day, under aegis of Costa Rican ownership.

 Note re images: The images above, except for the first whose provenance is noted, were drawn from mid-1930s searches in the Fulton Historical Newspaper archive.
 All intellectual property in the sources belongs solely to their lawful owner, as applicable.
 Images used for educational and historical purposes.
 All feedback welcomed.